Allergies in dogs are no fun, so why not give antihistamines to dogs?

 You can give your dog Zyrtec but with one condition.
 Dogs can only handle Zyrtec, which does not have pseudoephedrine in it.
 This means that Zyrtec-D is safe for humans but not for dogs!

 Both brand-name and generic Zyrtec can be found with no difficulty.
 You can find it online or at stores (such as pharmacies or pet clinics).

 Zyrtec Dosage for Dogs?

-The recommended dosage of Zyrtec for dogs is 0.5mg per every lb dog weight.
-This is a dose that should be given every 12 to 24 hours.
-If you follow these recommendations, you’ll see that your dog will get better in no time!
+The recommended dosage of Zyrtec for dogs is 0.5-1 mg per every lb dog weight.
+This is a dose that should be given once every 24 hours.

 What About Apoquel Generic for Dogs?

-Dogs who are lactating, used for breeding, and those who have a compromised immune system shouldn’t take Apoquel.
-If these descriptions don’t fit your four-legged friend, you may go ahead and give them Apoquel.
+Dogs who are lactating, used for breeding, and those who have a compromised immune system, as well as puppies less than 12 months of age, shouldn’t take Apoquel.
+Also, Apoquel requires a veterinary prescription.

 Claritin for Dogs: Yes, This Human Antihistamine Can Be Used in Dogs Too!

 Claritin is yet another kind of oral antihistamine that is sold over the counter and is safe for dogs.
 But, as is the case with all other made-for-human drugs, you should talk to your vet before administering it.